O Brother, Where Art Thou?: Plot

-On their way to Everett's home town, Everett and Delmar see Pete working in a chain gang.
-Upon arriving Everett confronts his wife Penny in a Woolworth.
-She has changed her last name and told his daughters he was hit by a train, he then gets into a fight with her suitor Vernon.
-Later that night Everett and Delmar sneak into Pete's holding cell and free him.
-As it turns out, the women had dragged Pete away and turned him in to the authorities for the bounty.
-Under torture Pete gave away the treasure's location to the police.
-Everett then confesses that there is no treasure; he fabricated the story to convince Delmar and Pete to escape with him in order to stop his wife from getting married.
-Pete, who only had two weeks left on his original sentence and got fifty more years for escaping is enraged.
-Starting to fight the trio then stumble upon a rally of the Ku Klux Klan, who are planning to hang Tommy.
+On their way to Everett's hometown, Everett and Delmar see Pete working on a chain gang.
+Upon arriving Everett confronts his wife Penny, who has changed her last name and told his daughters he was dead.
+He gets into a fight with Vernon, her new "suitor".
+Later that night, they sneak into Pete's holding cell and free him.
+As it turns out, the women had dragged Pete away and turned him in to the authorities.
+Under torture, Pete gave away the treasure's location to the police.
+Everett then confesses that there is no treasure.
+He made it up to persuade the men with whom he was chained to escape with him in order to stop his wife from getting remarried.
+Pete is enraged at Everett, because he had two weeks left on his original sentence, and will likely face fifty more years for the escape.

+The trio stumble upon a Ku Klux Klan rally, who are planning to lynch Tommy.
 The trio disguise themselves as Klansmen and move to rescue Tommy.
-However Big Dan, a Klan member reveals their identities.
-Chaos ensues and the Grand Wizard reveals himself as Homer Stokes, a candidate in the upcoming gubernatorial election.
-The trio rush Tommy away and cut the supports of a large burning cross incinerating Big Dan.
+However, Big Dan, a Klan member, reveals their identities.
+Chaos ensues, and the Grand Wizard reveals himself as Homer Stokes, a candidate in the upcoming gubernatorial election.
+The trio rush Tommy away and cut the supports of a large burning cross, immolating Big Dan.

-Everett convinces Pete and Delmar along with Tommy to help him win his wife back.
-Disguised as musicians they sneak into a Stokes campaign gala dinner she is attending.
-The group begins a performance of their hit radio songs and the crowd recognizes the song and goes wild.
+Everett persuades Pete, Delmar and Tommy to help him win his wife back.
+They sneak into a Stokes campaign gala dinner she is attending, disguised as hillbilly musicians.
+The group begins a performance of their radio hit.
+The crowd recognizes the song and goes wild.
 Homer recognizes them as the group who humiliated his mob.
 When he demands the group be arrested and reveals his white supremacist views, the crowd runs him out of town on a rail.
-Pappy O'Daniel the incumbent candidate seizes the opportunity and endorses the Soggy Bottom Boys and grants them full pardons.
-Penny agrees to remarry Everett with the condition that he find her original wedding ring.
-As they are about to leave to get the ring they see George Nelson being taken by an angry mob to the electric chair.
+Pappy O'Daniel, the incumbent candidate, seizes the opportunity, endorses the Soggy Bottom Boys and grants them full pardons.
+Penny agrees to remarry Everett with the condition that he find her original ring.